syncforynab/fintech-to-ynab/README.md

 # Mondo to YNAB

-Automatically push Mondo transactions to YNAB
+Automatically push Mondo transactions to YNAB using https://github.com/rienafairefr/nYNABapi

+A huge thanks to @rienafairefr for the nYNAB library

 ## Notes
+ - I don't know much python, so excuse the horrible code
+ - Because there is no official API for YNAB, this could break at any point (submit an issue)
- - Category will be blank
+ - Category will be blank in YNAB
-  - This is partially because we cannot be sure what categories you have in YNAB and also because totally automating this will reduce your visibility of your money

 ## Deployment notes
  - Personally using Dokku to host this.
 Heroku should be easy too